Anomastraea: Description

 The crisp pillow coral forms small, mound-like colonies that grow to be about 20 cm in height and make a blue-grey and cream color.
 Like other corals that form colonies, it consists of soft, little polyps that are assisted with small tentacles that guide food in the water to the coral's mouth.
 The polyps discharge a skeleton made of calcium carbonate known as corallite which would participate in the formation of coral reefs.
 The corallites establish an uneven honey-comb pattern.

 As a member of the family Siderastreidae, it is a zooxanthellate, living in harmony with zooxanthellae, a unicellular algae, which aids the coral in its growth and survival.
 The coral protects the algae with its tissue as the algae helps the host with energy and nutrients, as well as removing metabolic waste.
 However, the crisp pillow coral is restricted to staying in shallow waters where the zooxanthellae can execute photosynthesis.

 Distribution

 The crisp pillow coral is found on the East African coast, the southern area of the Red Sea, the Gulf of Aden, north and southwestern Indian Ocean, and the Persian Gulf.
 However, it is not found in the Chagos Archipelago.
 It is also known in small areas around Madagascar and islands near it.

 It is populated in shallow and sandy, tropical coral reef systems.
 At the base of the reefs and intertidal pools, it lives in turbid water, usually to about 20 m in depth.

 Diet

-Although the zooxanthellae provides about 70% of the coral's nutrients through photosynthesis, the coral may also prey upon zooplankton, dissolved organic matter, and planktonic bacteria.
+Although the zooxanthellae provide about 70% of the coral's nutrients through photosynthesis, the coral may also prey upon zooplankton, dissolved organic matter, and planktonic bacteria.